selkind/GeoMap/source/field_glossary.md

 **Description:**

-The unique identifier of the polygon
+Globally unique identifer for the geologic unit and conforming to the GeoSciML usage of identifier. (e.g. ATA_SVL_250k_geological_units_001607)

 **Source of Values:**